tachiyomiorg/website/src/help/faq/README.md

 ### General

 #### What are some recommended extensions?
-Due to Covid-19 quarantine, most manga sites are under heavy load.
+Due to the COVID-19 quarantine, most manga sites are under heavy load.
 Thus we do not recommend any source at the moment.
-Also, Tachiyomi is not affiliated with or responsbible for any source that is down or slow.
+Also, Tachiyomi is not affiliated with or responsible for any source that is down or slow.

 ::: warning DISCLAIMER
 Tachiyomi is not affiliated with or responsible for any source that is down or slow.
 :::

 <!---
-While Tachiyomi does not officially endorse or recommend any manga website, below listed are some popular sources reported by users. **MangaDex**, **MangaSee** and **MangaNelo** are among the most popular in general, these are large sites which host content from scanlators.
+While Tachiyomi does not officially endorse or recommend any manga website, below listed are some popular sources reported by users. **MangaDex**, **MangaSee** and **MangaNelo** are among the most popular in general, these are large sites that host content from scanlators.
 Description of some popular sources are listed below:

 - Fastest manga updates: **Mangadex** and scanlator sources
 - Largest manga library: **MangaPark**